afrigeri/Cactus/README.md

     cd ~/www.mysite.com
     cactus serve

+Cactus uses port 8000 by default, to specify a different port add -p or --port [port] option.
 Once you are ready to deploy your site to S3 you can run the following.
 You will need your [Amazon access keys][5].
 If you don't have one yet, [read how to get one here][6].

     cactus deploy